Anna Torma: Life and career

 Torma was born in 1952 in Tarnaörs, Hungary.
-She learned to embroider from her mother and grandmothers and studied textile art and design at the Hungarian Academy of Applied Arts (1974-1979).
+She learned to embroider from her mother and grandmothers and studied textile art and design at the Hungarian Academy of Applied Arts (1974–1979).
 She received a degree in Textile Art and Design from the Hungarian University of Applied Arts, Budapest, Hungary in 1979.
 She immigrated to Canada in 1988.
-Torma was a 2007 Artist-in-Residence at the McColl Center for Art + Innovation in Charlotte, NC.
+Torma was a 2007 Artist-in-Residence at the McColl Center for Art + Innovation in Charlotte, North Carolina.

 Torma has exhibited throughout Canada, the United States, and Europe, and her work is held by the Beaverbrook Art Gallery, the New Brunswick Art Bank, the Museum of Arts and Design, the Art Gallery of Nova Scotia, Mint Museum of Craft and Design, Owens Art Gallery, and the New Brunswick Museum.
 Anna Torma: Permanent Danger, a major solo exhibition was organized by the Textile Museum of Canada in 2020.
-This exhibition travelled to the Art Gallery of Guelph (2021), and the Owens Art Gallery, Mount Allison University in Sackville, NB (2021).
+This exhibition travelled to the Art Gallery of Guelph (2021), and the Owens Art Gallery, Mount Allison University in Sackville, New Brunswick (2021).